-The University College, until recently known as the Basic College, is designed to provide students with a sound foundation on which to build an intelligent interest in personal, family, social and civic problems, a better understanding of these problems, and a greater ability to solve them.
-Its aim is to strengthen specialized training by supporting it with a broader general-educational foundation than the training itself may offer.
-To accomplish these purposes, all freshmen and sophomores are enrolled in both the University College and the College in which they wish to major.
+All freshmen and sophomores are enrolled in both the University College and the College in which they wish to major.
 This dual enrollment is referred to as enrollment in the University College with "a preference" for a major in a certain College.
 Students who have not selected their major are enrolled in the University College as "no preference" students.